athulcd/ME697-DDPM/README.md

 There are two notebooks:

-1. DDPM on MNIST
+1. DDPM on MNIST (self contained)

-2. DDPM on ShipD dataset
+2. DDPM on ShipD dataset (needs dataset and helper notebooks for data pre-processing notebooks)

-Link to the Dataset: https://www.dropbox.com/sh/jg98r425v7ly89l/AAA49uMr7_mhaVmRDrPq0NU_a?dl=0
+Link to the Dataset: https://www.dropbox.com/sh/jg98r425v7ly89l/AAA49uMr7_mhaVmRDrPq0NU_a?dl=0 Link to helper notebooks: https://github.com/noahbagz/ShipGen

 References Used
 ---